jmaggio14/imagepypelines/README.md

 # Imaging Science Convenience Functions
-In addition to the Pipeline, imagepypelines also contains a convenience utilities to accelerate the development of imaging science and computer vision tasks
+In addition to the Pipeline, imagepypelines also contains convenience utilities to accelerate the development of imaging science and computer vision tasks